intel/sagemaker-intel-aws-xgboost/README.md

 ![image](https://user-images.githubusercontent.com/57263404/227305935-74f81d3d-828d-4abc-9449-2e023f5ecab6.png)

-If you’ve completed all of the steps in this tutorial, you should get a “True” response from your API.
+If you’ve completed all of the steps in this module, you should get a “True” response from your API.

 ## Conclusion and Discussion
 Congratulations!
 You have built a custom MLOps pipeline on SageMaker with oneAPI hardware-accelerated libraries.
-Using the information in this tutorial, you can build end-to-end machine-learning pipelines in SageMaker and leverage hardware-optimized machine-learning libraries like daal4py.
+Using the information in this module, you can build end-to-end machine-learning pipelines in SageMaker and leverage hardware-optimized machine-learning libraries like daal4py.

 We encourage readers to watch for upcoming workshops and future Intel Cloud Optimization Modules (ICOMs), as leveraging the Intel optimizations in these modules can qualify their applications for an “Accelerated by Intel” badge.